• Skip to primary navigation

 MASB 27 on exercise along the British coast during WWII

 After months of research, our ‘spare-time’ restoration project began in November 2016.
-The boat was little more than a hull, full of debris, with several internal bulkheads and a small area of original decking.
-The restoration to proper wartime seaworthy condition was scheduled to take 2 years, aiming for practical completion by the end of 2018.
-Lifting into the water was planned for early 2019, to undergo extensive sea trials before its historic journey back to France in June 2019.
+The boat was little more than a hull full of debris, with several internal bulkheads and a small area of original decking.
+The restoration to complete wartime seaworthy condition was aimed at practical completion by early 2019.
+Lifting into the water was planned for Spring 2019.
+Subject to satisfactory commissioning and sea trials, the first mission was to attend the 75th Anniversary of D-Day in June 2019.

 HISTORICAL TIMELINE: